nonzzz/nonzzz/README.md

 ### 😄I'm Kanno
 - A  Web front-end developer & Open Source enthusiast.
-- 🌸 Currenly I'm busy but still updating.
+- 🌸 Currenly I'm work in a sad place.
 - 💬 You can ask me JavaScript questions,and My projecet on [here](mailto:812137533@qq.com)
-- Member of fect-org
+- ...
+More wait

 ### Open Source Project